openSUSE/k8s-supportconfig-plugin/README.md

 ## Installation Instructions

-Download the Plugin Script and send kubernetes.gz to the customer

-Copy `kubernetes` plugin in `/usr/lib/supportconfig/plugins`
+Get `kubernetes` plugin and copy it in `/usr/lib/supportconfig/plugins`

 Fetch and install rancher's collector script: